rackerlabs/rackspace-how-to/content/cloud-servers/changing-linux-permissions.md

     $ ls -lh /usr/bin/passwd
     -rwsr-xr-x.
 1  root  root  28K  Mar  10  2020  /usr/bin/passwd

-As explained earlier in the article, the first three letters in `rwsr-xr-x` represent the user’s permissions.
+The first three letters in `rwsr-xr-x` represent the user’s permissions.
 Notice that instead of an `x` there is an `s` in the user’s three permission slots.
 Instead of showing `x` for execute, there is an `s` in the execute spot.
 Why is that?

 **Note:** This permission would be represented as the 4 in front of the usual octal permission set.
 So instead of `755`, the permission would be written as `4755`.